rayct/zet/docs/102/README.md

 You should see the installed Go version printed in the terminal.

-That's it!
-You've successfully installed Go on your Raspberry Pi.
+If you encounter any issues, please double-check the downloaded file's integrity and make sure you have the correct download URL for the ARMv6l architecture.

-Please note that the version numbers and download URLs may have changed since my last update, so make sure to check the official Go website for the most recent version available for ARM architecture.
+**Documentation By:** `Raymond C. TURNER`